Vondert/Minterplace/README.md

 # Minterplace - README
 Welcome to Minterplace repository!
 This DApp uses Solana blockchain and Metaplex token standard for minting NFTs.
-Minterplace consists of two parts: a website and a program on the Solana blockchain with which the website interacts.
+Minterplace consists of two parts: a UI part and a program on the Solana blockchain with which the UI interacts.
 This project simplifies the NFT mining process and brings the world of NFTs to the masses.

 Features: